 4- Swap your regular plastic toothbrush with a bamboo toothbrush.

 5- Start using safety razors instead of plastic ones.

 6- Start including natural remedies in your skincare routine.

 Common bedroom activities usually include sleeping, reading, and getting dressed.
 So anything that doesn’t facilitate these activities can be discarded.

 The following are some ideas to simplify your bedroom:

-TVs, Computers, and other work equipments are best kept in living room or your study.
+TVs, Computers, and other work equipment are best kept in the living room or your study.

 Bulky nightstands tend to accumulate clutter and things we don’t use anymore (old magazines, unloved beauty products, expired medicine, etc) limiting your storing space discourages pileups.